-We have completed 23 acquisitions since our initial public offering in June 1993.
+We have completed 26 acquisitions since our initial public offering in June 1993.
 Our acquisition targets are typically traditional light industrial staffing companies.
-We have acquired PEO companies less frequently due to underwriting issues associated with an acquisition target's existing customers; we prefer to apply our own underwriting criteria prior to establishing a business relationship with a PEO customer.
-Due to the current concentration of our operations in California and Oregon, our acquisition plans will likely focus on expanding our geographic footprint into Utah, Colorado, Nevada and Arizona.
+We have acquired PEO companies less frequently due to underwriting issues associated with the target company's existing customers; we prefer to apply our own underwriting criteria prior to establishing a business relationship with a PEO customer.
+Due to the current concentration of our operations in California and Oregon, our acquisition plans will likely focus on expanding our geographic footprint into contiguous regions.
 There can be no assurance, however, that any additional transactions will be consummated in the future.